zitadel/zitadel/docs/docs/guides/manage/self-hosted/production.md

 ---

-As soon as you successfully deployed ZITADEL as a proof of concept using one of our [deployment guides](/docs/guides/deploy/overview), you are ready to configure ZITADEL for production use in your system landscape.
+As soon as you successfully deployed ZITADEL as a proof of concept using one of our [deployment guides](/docs/guides/deploy/overview), you are ready to configure ZITADEL for production usage.

 ## High Availability